money-on-chain/OMoC-Node/servers/README.md

 # Timeout used when requesting signatures fom other oracles
 ORACLE_GATHER_SIGNATURE_TIMEOUT = "60 secs"

-# This is used to limit the difference in participation between selected oracles, the maximum stake used
-# is the minimum multiplied by this factor (even if some oracle has more stake participating)
-ORACLE_STAKE_LIMIT_MULTIPLICATOR = 2

 # If configured (json array of strings) only publish for those coinpairs in the list
 ORACLE_COIN_PAIR_FILTER =[ "BTCUSD", "RIFUSD" ]